-Brook Byers is a general partner at Kleiner Perkins Caufield & Byers and has been with the firm since 1977.
+Brook Byers is a founding member of Kleiner Perkins Caufield & Byers.
 A venture capital investor since 1972, Brook has been closely involved with more than 60 new technology-based ventures, many of which have become public companies.
 He formed the first life sciences practice group in the venture capital profession in 1984 and led KPCB to become a premier venture capital firm in the medical, healthcare and biotechnology sectors.
 KPCB has invested in and helped build more than 110 life sciences companies that have developed hundreds of products to treat underserved medical needs for many millions of patients.
 Brook was the founding president and then chairman of four biotechnology companies that were incubated in KPCB’s offices and went on to become public companies with an aggregate market value of more than US$8 billion.
-He serves on the board of directors of CardioDX, Crescendo, Five Prime Therapeutics, Foundation Medicine, OptiMedica, Pacific Biosciences, Inc., Tethys, Veracyte and XDx, Inc.
+He serves on the board of directors of Cell Design Labs, Enjoy, Newsela and Zephyr Health.

-Brook is a former director of the Entrepreneurs Foundation, the Asian Art Museum in San Francisco and the Georgia Tech Advisory Board.
+Brook was on the Board of Trustees of Stanford University and is a former director of the Entrepreneurs Foundation, the Asian Art Museum in San Francisco and the Georgia Tech Advisory Board.
 He was also a founder of TechNet.